simpeg/user-tutorials/index.md

 :::{caution} Caution
-To ensure all functionality works as intended within each user tutorial, please make sure your version of SimPEG is up to date.
+These user tutorials are meant to be run with SimPEG v0.20.
+Please, make sure you have this version installed.
 :::